August 8, 2017

 "Video games have been shown to benefit certain cognitive systems in the brain, mainly related to visual attention and short-term memory," said West, who did the study in collaboration with McGill University associate professor of psychiatry Véronique Bohbot.
 "But there is also behavioral evidence that there might be a cost to that, in terms of the impact on the hippocampus."

-"That's why we decided to do a full neuro-imaging study, scanning the brains of habitual players of and comparing them to non-players, and what we saw was less grey matter in the hippocampus of habitual players.
+action video games and comparing them to non-players, and what we saw was less grey matter in the hippocampus of habitual players.
 We then followed that up with two longitudinal studies to establish causality, and we found that it was indeed the gaming that led to changes in the brain."

 Spatial vs episodic memory